srguglielmo/SimpleShib/readme.txt

 User data (login, name, and email) is updated in WordPress from the IdP data upon every login.
 Additionally, the user is restricted from editing those fields on their profile page.

-This plugin has been tested as a mu-plugin on WordPress 4.7 multisite running Apache and PHP 7.0 (via FPM).
+This plugin has been tested as a mu-plugin on WordPress multisite running Apache and PHP 7 (via FPM).
 It has not been tested and may not be compatible with other configurations (yet).
 Please report if you have tested this on a different setup.

-**SimpleShib** is actively developed on GitHub.
+**SimpleShib** is developed on GitHub.
 Please submit bug reports and contributions on [the GitHub project page](https://github.com/srguglielmo/SimpleShib).

 For general support and questions, please use the [WordPress support forum](https://wordpress.org/support/plugin/simpleshib/).